Shiguang Road station

 Shiguang Road (市光路 (Shìguāng Lù)) is a Shanghai Metro station in the city's Yangpu District.
 The station is the current northern terminus of Line 8 and is located on Zhongyuan Road between Kailu Road and Shiguang Road.

 The station was opened on 29 December 2007 as part of the first phase of Shanghai Metro Line 8 from Shiguang Road to Yaohua Road.
 There are two side platforms, one for passengers boarding trains, and the other for disembarking trains.
-As the station is the northern terminus of the line, all passengers must exit the train.
-The train then travels north on a section of track to the depot at Zhongyuan Road and Guowei Road, where it is reversed and sent back into service southbound.
+As the northern terminus of the line, passengers must exit upon arrival.
+The train then proceeds north to the depot at Zhongyuan Road and Guowei Road, where it reverses and resumes service southbound.